Last updated on : 07 Nov, 2025

 Additionally, if breastfeeding, address any nutritional concerns, such as increasing milk production or managing food allergies or sensitivities.
 Remember, every mom’s journey is different, and it’s essential to approach your postnatal diet plan with a realistic mindset that works for you and your family.

 The recommended postpartum diet includes a balanced and nutritious meal plan with whole grains, lean proteins, fruits, vegetables, dairy or plant-based alternatives, and healthy fats.
-It is essential to focus on nutrient-dense foods to support postpartum recovery and breastfeeding.
+It is essential to focus on nutrient-dense foods to support postpartum recovery and breastfeeding, while ensuring an extra daily caloric intake of approximately 330-400 kcal to support lactation [1].

 It is essential to prioritise self-care, get enough rest, maintain a nutritious diet, stay hydrated, engage in gentle exercises as your doctor advises, and seek emotional support to promote post-delivery health.
-Also, weight loss can be achieved after delivery through healthy eating, regular physical activity, and proper rest.
+Additionally, weight loss can be achieved after delivery through a combination of healthy eating, regular physical activity, and proper rest.

 Fruits beneficial after birth include berries, citrus fruits, apples, pears, and bananas.
 These fruits provide essential vitamins, minerals, and fibre that support overall health and postpartum recovery.

 Drinking hot water can be a part of your postpartum routine as it can help with hydration and digestion.
-However, consuming adequate plain water is essential to stay hydrated.
+However, consuming adequate plain water is essential to staying hydrated.

-Vegetarian foods that can enhance breast milk production include lentils, chickpeas, green leafy vegetables, nuts and seeds, whole grains, and soy-based products like tofu and tempeh.
-Including these foods in your diet can provide essential nutrients for breastfeeding mother.
+Vegetarian foods that can enhance breast milk production include lentils, chickpeas, green leafy vegetables (like spinach and fenugreek leaves), nuts and seeds, whole grains, and soy-based products like tofu and tempeh.
+Including these foods in your diet can provide essential nutrients for breastfeeding mothers.

 The timeline for resuming household chores after delivery may vary for each individual.
 It is generally recommended to start with light activities and gradually increase the intensity as your body heals.
 Listening to your body and consulting your doctor for personalised advice is essential.

-After a normal delivery, it is recommended to rest for at least 6-8 weeks to allow your body to heal correctly.
+After a normal delivery, it is recommended to allow for a period of 6-8 weeks of recovery, which is often termed the ‘fourth trimester,’ to allow your body to heal correctly.
 This period may vary depending on individual circumstances, so it’s essential to follow the guidance of your doctor.

 Sitting cross-legged after a normal delivery should be done with caution.
-It is best to consult with your doctor for specific recommendations based on your individual condition and recovery progress.
+While generally safe after the initial recovery period, it is best to consult with your doctor or a physical therapist for specific recommendations based on your individual condition and recovery progress.

 After giving birth, a mother’s body goes through various changes, including hormonal fluctuations, uterine involution, breast engorgement, and recovery from childbirth.
 These changes can impact physical and emotional well-being, and it is important to prioritise self-care and seek support during this time.

 It is generally recommended to wait for your doctor’s approval before resuming yoga or any strenuous exercises after giving birth.
+Most healthcare providers recommend waiting until after the 6-week postpartum checkup.
 Postpartum yoga classes designed for new mothers can guide safe and beneficial practices.

 Disclaimer